-Changes in fair value of investments held for trading are recognised in the statement of comprehensive income.
-Investments of the Scheme which are considered to be held for trading are equity securities, units in managed investment schemes, derivatives and some interest bearing securities which have been acquired principally for the purpose of selling in the near term.
+Changes in fair value of investments available for sale are recognised in the statement of comprehensive income.
+Investments of the Scheme which are considered to be available for sale are equity securities, units in managed investment schemes and some interest bearing securities which have been acquired principally for the purpose of selling in the near term.